holder66/VHamNN/README.md

 }
 ```

-## Installation of the stand-alone command line interface app:
+## Installation of the command line interface app:
 First, install V, if not already installed.
 On MacOS, Linux etc. you need `git` and a C compiler (For windows or android environments, see the [v lang documentation](https://github.com/vlang/v/blob/master/doc/docs.md#windows)) In a terminal:
 ```sh
 git clone https://github.com/vlang/v